Xothic legend cycle: Ghatanothoa

 Ghatanothoa is said to be the firstborn of Cthulhu.
 He is infamous for his horrid appearance, and fearsome medusa-like ability, which causes a viewer's skin to become hard and leathery but preserves the brain, leaving the victim to go slowly mad trapped within an immobile shell.
-Among the myriad of deities worshipped in Mu, Ghatanothoa was the most respected as well as the most feared.
+Among the myriad deities worshipped in Mu, Ghatanothoa was the most respected as well as the most feared.
 Prior to the destruction of Mu, Ghatanothoa's cult became the most powerful on the continent.

 Some critics have suggested that Ghatanothoa, who first appeared in Lovecraft's story ghostwritten for Hazel Heald, "Out of the Aeons", was intended by Lovecraft to be another name for Cthulhu.

 Ythogtha

-Ythogtha is the second son of Cthulhu and resembles a gigantic, humanoid frog, or Deep One, with only a single-eye in the center of his forehead, like a cyclops.
+Ythogtha is the second son of Cthulhu and resembles a gigantic, humanoid frog, or Deep One, with only a single eye in the center of his forehead, like a cyclops.
 A dense mane and a beard of writhing tentacles grows from his head.
 Although never fully described in Carter's own stories, Ythogtha is incredibly large; when the sorcerer-priest Zanthu attempts to free Ythogtha from his prison, he mistakes his god's clawed, slimy fingertips for mountainous heads.

 The Elder Gods imprisoned Ythogtha in the Abyss of Yhe.
 He is served by the planarian-like yuggs and their lord, Ubb, The Father of Worms.
 Ythogtha's legend is chronicled in the Zanthu Tablets.